bark-simulator/bark/README.md

 ![CI Build](https://github.com/bark-simulator/bark/workflows/CI/badge.svg)
 ![NIGHTLY Build](https://github.com/bark-simulator/bark/workflows/NIGHTLY/badge.svg)

-# BARK - a tool for **B**ehavior benchm**Ark**ing
+# BARK - a tool for **B**ehavior benchm**ARK**ing
 BARK is a semantic simulation framework for autonomous agents with a special focus on autonomous driving.
-Its behavior model centric design allows for the rapid development, training and benchmarking of various decision-making algorithms.
+Its behavior model-centric design allows for the rapid development, training and benchmarking of various decision-making algorithms.
 Due to its fast, semantic runtime, it is especially suited for computationally expensive tasks, such as reinforcement learning.